percona/tokudb-docs/source/using-tokudb.rst

 Using TokuDB
 ============

- .. caution:: Do not move or modify any TokuDB files.
+ .. warning:: Do not move or modify any TokuDB files.
 You will break the database, and need to recover the database from a backup.

 Fast Insertions and Richer Indexes
 ----------------------------------